yandex-cloud/docs/en/tracker/messenger.md

-# Messenger integration
+# Integration with messengers

-Messengers are a great way to quickly notify employees about important events.
-If a messenger has an API, you can use {{ tracker-name }} to set up a trigger that sends HTTP requests to the messenger's API when certain events occur.
-For instance, a request can be triggered once an error with the critical priority status is added to the queue.
+By using messengers, you can quickly notify your employees about important events.
+If a messenger has an API, you can use {{ tracker-name }} to set up a trigger that sends HTTP requests to the messenger API when certain events occur.
+For example, this might be handy when a severe error occurs in your queue.{% if lang == "ru" and audience != "internal" %} What is [REST API](../glossary/rest-api.md)?{% endif %}

 Let's look at how we can set up triggers that send notifications to: